recvfrom/clamav-faq/faq/faq-troubleshoot.md

 ### After ClamAV is installed, then what?
 How do I update / refresh the virus database?

-You will need to edit the freshclam.conf.example file located in /usr/local/etc. Once that is done, you will need to run a 'sudo sreshclam' to download the signatures.
+You will need to edit the `freshclam.conf.example` file located in `/usr/local/etc`.
+Once that is done, you will need to run a 'sudo freshclam' to download the signatures.
 You will need to run the command to update signatures often so that ClamAV has the most up to date signatures.